gofr-dev/gofr/docs/quick-start/observability/page.md

 ## Metrics

-Metrics enable performance monitoring by providing insights into response times, latency, throughput, and resource utilization.

-They aid in tracking CPU, memory, and disk I/O consumption across services, facilitating capacity planning and scalability efforts.
+Metrics enable performance monitoring by providing insights into response times, latency, throughput, resource utilization, tracking CPU, memory, and disk I/O consumption across services, facilitating capacity planning and scalability efforts.

 Metrics play a pivotal role in fault detection and troubleshooting, offering visibility into system behavior.

 They are instrumental in measuring and meeting service-level agreements (SLAs) to ensure expected performance and reliability.

-GoFr by default publishes metrics automatically to port: _2121_ on _/metrics_ endpoint in prometheus format.
+GoFr publishes metrics to port: _2121_ on _/metrics_ endpoint in prometheus format.

 {% table %}